-To take your eBook to the next level, hire a designer to create a customized cover and layout.
+To take your eBook to the next level, hire a book designer to create a customized cover and layout.
 After all, publications are often judged by their covers, regardless of the old saying advising otherwise.
 Even if your eBook is a page-turner or the next bestseller, your potential readers first need to be enticed by the cover before they dive into the content.

 - Publishing your eBook